IBM/integrity-enforcer/docs/ACM/README_DEPLOY_IV_ACM_ENV.md

       The utility script [acm-sign-policy.sh] would append signature annotation to the original file, which are backed up before annotating (e.g. `policy-integrity.yaml`  will be backedup as policy-integrity.yaml.backup).

-        a)  Commit the `policy-integrity.yaml` to forked `policy-collection` GitHub repository, if you have customized as described above.

-  3. Commit the signed ACM policies files to the forked`policy-collection` GitHub repository which is synced with the ACM hub cluster.
+  3. Commit the signed ACM policies files to the forked`policy-collection` GitHub repository which will be synced with the ACM hub cluster.

       The following example shows how to commit the signed polices files to the forked`policy-collection` GitHub repository.